proteanhq/protean/docs/user/domain/aggregate.rst

 Field Declarations
 ==================

 Aggregate definitions enclose fields and behaviors that represent the domain concept.
-The complete list of available fields is available in :ref:`api-fields`
+The fields declared in the aggregate are available as a map in :ref:`user-aggregate-meta-declared-fields`.

 This example defines a ``Person`` Aggregate, which has a ``first_name`` and ``last_name``.